jorgebucaran/classcat/README.md

 import classwrap from "classwrap"
 ```

-Or download the minified library from the [CDN](https://unpkg.com/classwrap).
+Or download the minified library from a [CDN](https://unpkg.com/classwrap).

 ```html
 <script src="https://unpkg.com/classwrap"></script>
 ```

-You can find the function on `window.classwrap`.
+Then find it on `window.classwrap`.

 ## Usage